astronomer/docs/archived_software_docs/version-0.29/cli-reference.md

 ## astro dev run

-Runs a single [Airflow CLI command](https://airflow.apache.org/docs/apache-airflow/stable/cli-ref.html) on your local Airflow environment.
+Runs a single [Apache Airflow® CLI command](https://airflow.apache.org/docs/apache-airflow/stable/cli-ref.html) on your local Airflow environment.
 This command only applies to local development and is not supported for Airflow Deployments on Astronomer.

 ### Usage